 You may receive other types of threats about your family, legal status, benefits, or safety.
 The scammer will be insistent that you wire money, send them gift card details, or mail cash payment.

 Never give out your credit card information, financial account details, or your SSN or driver’s license number to anyone you do not know, via phone or email.
-If you receive any threats or an unsolicited SSA call, you are dealing with a scammer!
+If you receive any threats or an unsolicited SSA call, you are dealing with a scammer who can commit identity theft using your information!
+They can also access your bank account if you hand them over this information and steal your money.

 One of our most significant accomplishments is helping consumers protect themselves from scammers and protect their identity.
-We regularly assist people of all ages who receive Social Security Administration scam calls and help them protect their wallet.
+We regularly assist people of all ages who receive Social Security Administration scam calls and help them protect their wallet, and teach them all the different ways to report a scam.
 Scammers attack whoever is most vulnerable.

 To keep your information safe, your SSA status private, and stand up to scams, perform a Social Catfish search on anyone who calls, emails, or contacts you unexpectedly.
 You can also search by username and photograph, perfect for checking online connections and dates!
 Social Catfish is a helpful tool in a complicated digital age!